tinversenorm/product_review_generator/README.md

 ## Using nbdime to merge ipynb files
 Use `nbdiff` to compare files and `nbmerge` to merge files.
 For more details and UI versions of these commands, check out https://github.com/jupyter/nbdime.

+## Some notes
+To see a demonstration of a basic LSTM model, check the output of sci_abstract_generator.ipynb